Can Ingersoll Rand Inc. (IR) Remain Competitive?

-Ingersoll Rand Inc. (NYSE:IR) went down by -1.04% from its latest closing price compared to the recent 1-year high of $45.64.
-The company’s stock price has collected -1.06% of loss in the last five trading sessions.
+Ingersoll Rand Inc. (NYSE:IR) went down by -0.48% from its latest closing price compared to the recent 1-year high of $45.64.
+The company’s stock price has collected 2.03% of gains in the last five trading sessions.
 MarketWatch.com reported on 12/11/20 that Ingersoll Rand Inc. stock falls Friday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.